ara-software/AraRoot/AraCorrelator/RayTraceCorrelator_support/docs/README.md

 See e.g. [this page](https://www.freecodecamp.org/news/c-plus-plus-map-explained-with-examples/)
 for a crash-course.

-And two optional arguments:
+And one optional arguments:
 - weights: weights to apply to each pair during the map making
-- applyHilbertEnvelope: whether or not to take the hilbert envelope of the correlation functions

 ### Waveforms

-The waveforms need to be presented to the correlator as a map of antenna indices to waveforms:
+The waveforms need to be presented to the correlation routine as a map of antenna indices to waveforms:

 ```c++